 Budget is of prime importance.
 However, with something like lighting, you don’t need to break the bank to be able to put together a very competent and powerful video lighting setup.

-All of these are important considerations when looking at buying any kind of video equipment, especially LED lights.
+All of these are important considerations when looking at buying any kind of video equipment, especially LED lights because good lighting sets the foundation of an amazing film.
+That can’t be overstated.

 We hope this article on the best LED lights for filmmaking has been helpful.
 What is your favorite LED lighting setup for video?
 Let us know in the comments below.